 And never mind that in California, Texas, Arizona, New Mexico and Florida it's not entirely unlikely that you will one day find a rattlesnake in your backyard.

-I suppose in those states no one should ever let their dog off the living room rug!
+I suppose in those states no one should ever let their dog off of the living room rug!

 Ms. Arthur goes on to tell us that e-collars simply do not work.